zzicarus/zzicarus.github.io/docs/CS/OS/Ch5_CPU Scheduling.md

 ## Takeaway

-!!!
-Summary "Takeaway"

 * There are many options for CPU scheduling

 * Modern OSes use preemptive scheduling

 * Some type of multilevel feedback priority queues is what most OSes do right now

 * A common concern is to ensure interactivity

 * I/O bound processes often are interactive, and thus should have high priority

 * Having “quick” short-term scheduling is paramoun